-What To Do If You Think You Have Endometriosis, Because Being Clued-Up On The Facts Is Key
+Here's What To Do If You Think You Might Have Endometriosis

 176 million people worldwide have endometriosis.
 Despite its prevalence, many people don’t know what it is.
 It's not talked about, it's under-researched, and it's persistently underfunded.
 For Endometriosis Awareness Month, Bustle UK is hearing from people living with the condition and doctors who specialise in it, and is opening up the conversation to help you get the treatment you deserve.

 Symptoms of endometriosis can vary significantly from person to person.
 Some people may experience mild symptoms, whereas others find the condition seriously affects both their physical and mental health.
 Knowing what to do if you think you have endometriosis can seem tricky — especially when it takes between seven and eight years on average for a person to be diagnosed, according to Endometriosis UK — but being informed will make achieving a diagnosis that bit easier.